jsphpl/laravan/README.md

 ## License

 This software is released "as it is" without any warranty under the MIT licence.
-See [LICENCE.md](LICENCE.md) for details.
+See [LICENSE](LICENSE) for details.